brucezztong/ZZTong-Prefabs/README.txt

 I am receptive to others including these POIs into their own packs and custom games.
 All I ask is that you give proper credit and/or attribution.
-(I prefer you use the handle "ZZTong.")
+(I prefer you use the handle "ZZTong" or "zztong".)
 If you do include these POIs in something you plan to distribute, I'd appreciate knowing.
 Just send me a quick message at zztong@gmail.com and let me know.

+Please note the GPLv3 license on this modlet.
+You should find it accomodating for your project.
+If not, reach out to me and we can discuss the matter.

+COPYRIGHT

+These POIs are copyright by Bruce Tong.
+Do not panic.
+This does not preclude derivitive works.
+It only establishes my rights in accordance with the GPLv3.
+Note that I am not able to express the copy right on the individual files of the modlet because they are often binary files.
+This notice covers the entire modlet.

 THANKS: